patarapolw/kaguya/docs/4koma.md

   - We Want to Talk About Kaguya ~~1~~71 <https://redd.it/f8ef4b>
 - Chapter 72 - We Want to Talk About Gathering Comrades
   - [Disc] We Want To Talk About Kaguya - Ch.
 72 <https://redd.it/fjaxnq>
+  - We Want To Talk About Kaguya - Ch.
+72 <https://redd.it/fjay6l>
 - Chapter 73 - We Want to Talk About Erika's Infidelity
   - [DISC] We Want To Talk About Kaguya Ch.
 73 <https://redd.it/fjzueq>
+  - We Want To Talk About Kaguya - Ch.
+73 <https://redd.it/fjzv8q>
 - Chapter 74 - We can't talk to the cheer team
   - [DISC] We Want To Talk About Kaguya Ch.
 74 <https://redd.it/fokyff>
+  - We Want To Talk About Kaguya - Chapter 74 | Guya.moe <https://redd.it/folnmi>
 - Chapter 75 - We Want to Talk About the sports
   - [DISC] We Want to Talk about Kaguya Ch.75 <https://redd.it/fv1ijx>
+  - We Want To Talk About Kaguya 75 :: guya.moe <https://redd.it/fv63bp>
 - Chapter 76 - We Want to Talk About the sports festival (2)
   - [DISC] We Want To Talk About Kaguya - Chapter 76 | Guya.moe <https://redd.it/fvl4hr>
   - We Want To Talk About Kaguya 76 :: guya.moe <https://redd.it/fvo591>